Active screws: Emergent active chiral nematics of spinning self-propelled rods: Discussion and outlook

-We then analyzed experimental data from Ref. \cite{Copenhagen2021} to reveal the presence of chiral flows in colonies of \textit{M. xanthus}.
+We then analyzed experimental data from Ref. \cite{Copenhagen2021,Han2025} to reveal the presence of chiral flows in colonies of \textit{M. xanthus}.
 We estimated the corresponding active chiral stresses to be an order of magnitude weaker than the achiral ones.
 Using the micro-macro connection, we estimated the values of microscopic parameters, such as the rolling speed, from experimental data.
 Our results could potentially also explain collective chiral flows observed in colonies of other bacteria with screw-like propulsion, such as \textit{C. gingivalis} \cite{Shrivastava2018} and \textit{F. johnsoniae} \cite{Nakane2021}.
 Overall, using our theory of active screws, we propose that a possible mechanism for emergent chiral flows is the transverse rolling motion that can take place when a screw spins against a substrate.
 We propose to test these ideas against possible alternative mechanisms in future experiments.

-\textbf{Acknowledgments}
+\section{Acknowledgments}

 R.A. thanks Sagnik Garai, Stephan Grill, Pierre Haas, Christina Kurzthaler, David Oriola, and Joshua Shaevitz for discussions.
+We thank Endao Han and Chenyi Fei for providing experimental data and for assistance with the fits, respectively.
 R.A. thanks the Isaac Newton Institute for Mathematical Sciences for the support and hospitality during the programme \emph{Anti-diffusive dynamics: from sub-cellular to astrophysical scales}, supported by EPSRC Grant Number EP/R014604/1, when work on this paper was undertaken.